-On January 21, 2015, Pelephone participated in an online tender held by the State for the allocation of 4G LTE frequencies.
-Under the tender, Pelephone received 15 MHz bandwidth within the 1800 MHz spectrum, at a total cost of NIS 96 million,
+In January 2015 Pelephone participated in a tender held by the State for the allocation of 4G (LTE) frequencies ("the Tender").
+Under the Tender, Pelephone received 15 MHz within the 1800 MHz spectrum.
+The frequency allocation was executed in August 2015.